Ad blocker detected, you need to disable it in order to setup AdSense

 4. If it says “Getting ready…,” your account is still under review and your site will not display ads until it has been approved

-Verify that Site Kit has inserted your AdSense snippet
+Verify that Site Kit has inserted your AdSense code snippet

-Ads will not appear unless you have a valid AdSense snippet placed on your site.
-You can use any of the below methods to check for a Site Kit placed snippet.
+Ads will not appear unless you have a valid AdSense code snippet placed on your site.
+You can use any of the below methods to check for a Site Kit placed code snippet.

 Check your AdSense settings within Site Kit